 Pomegranate Lacquered Roast Chicken

 Caramelized vegetables like parsnips, fennel, and leeks go great with this pomegranate roast chicken.
-Make sure to sprinkle on some pomegranate seeds for crunch!
+Make sure to sprinkle on some pomegranate seeds for crunch.
+Serve with red wine.

 Does this beef brisket rival your Grandmothers?
 You'll have to find out for yourself.